illlwill/pokedex-go-GER/README.md

 Pokemon data is based on http://pokemongo.gamepress.gg.

-This repository has been set up only for educational purposes only!
+# This repository has been set up for educational purposes only!
 It is based on https://github.com/zwacky/pokedex-go by zwacky.

 # Usage